hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

-### International Patient Access CapabilityStatement additional requirements
+### IPA CapabilityStatement additional requirements

 A system conforming to an AU Core CapabilityStatement aligns with IPA CapabilityStatements but will require additional functionality to meet its stricter or broader requirements.
 The table below identifies additional requirements included in IPA CapabilityStatements.
 Implementers are advised to note that some code changes may be required to ensure full compliance.